Carrizo Plain National Monument: Soda Lake, Finding Wildflowers & Exploring the Park

-Carrizo Plain National Monument is a beautiful range of mountains and valleys in Central California that has been relatively untouched over the years, helping it to maintain a glimpse of what California used to look like.
+Carrizo Plain National Monument is a beautiful range of mountains and valleys in Central California that has been relatively untouched over the years.
+The rugged beauty on display in the park helps maintain a glimpse of what California used to look like.
 The sprawling green hills, which are covered in wildflowers during the spring, give way to a lush lowland with everything from historic farms to the alkaline and often dry Soda Lake.
-You could easily spend a few days exploring the area, but if you are looking for wildflowers then right now (April 2017) is the time to go.
+You could easily spend a few days exploring the area, but if you are looking for wildflowers, then right now (April 2017) is the time to go.
 Here is all the information on the park and the wildflowers at the bottom.

 - Free to enter